LA CASA DE SATANAS

 La Casa de Satanas, one of Chicago’s most extreme attractions, brings a gritty energy to the Midwestern haunt scene.

-- Chicago, New York
+- Chicago & New York experiences

 - Solo and group shows